 As an online business you may need to secure a loan to help fund your expenses, just like a traditional store.
 Though you’re unlikely to have the same overhead as a brick and mortar store, you’ll still have costs such as paying for inventory, shipping web hosting, tech support, and advertising.
-All of these costs can add up, and securing a solid small business loans right out the gate can help you stay above water.
+All of these costs can add up and securing a solid small business loan can help you stay above water.

 What to Consider For Your Online Business Loan

 While online businesses can often have more trouble receiving a loan with one of the top business loan companies than more traditional businesses, there are still many options available.

 First, you need to decide how much money you need.
 Short-term working capital is a must for most businesses at some point, in order to help them make ends meet during thin times and also to make sure that bills don’t become delinquent.

 How big is your online business?
 Are you selling a product that needs to be manufactured and shipped?
 If it’s made in house, do you need to rent a workspace?
 Will you need pricy licensing and certification?

 If you can’t borrow money from your loved ones and crowd-funding isn’t an option, there are a number of different routes you can go for loans, and they are similar to the options typically chosen by small businesses and start-ups.

 Compare the Top 4 Lenders for Online Businesses

 Lendio is a small business loan aggregator that can help match you up with a lender and a payment plan that works for you.
 It’s not a lending house itself, rather it’s a platform where business owners can place a loan request and receive competing offers from a series of different lenders.